-While traveling is fun, no one can deny that adding a child changes the overall experience.
+While traveling is fun, no one can deny that travelling with kids changes the overall experience.

-Down from the potty-packing to the hotel room with a cot; the nitty gritty of little ones can either make or break your trip.
-Age can make all the difference; a family with an infant will give priority to rooms that come with a cot.
+Down from the potty-packing to the hotel room with a cot; the nitty-gritty of little ones can either make or break your trip.
+When travelling with kids, age can make all the difference; a family with an infant will give priority to rooms that come with a cot.
 Pre-school kids will need a child-minder and teens will require a destination with enough physical activities!
-So, what about a family with the three different age-groups under the same booking?
+So, what about a family with three different age groups under the same booking?
 These seven proven tactics can help you cut out the stress and enjoy your holiday.

 1. Plan Together

-Apart from making each of the family members feel involved , planning together allows the children insights into the family’s principles.
+Apart from making each of the family members feel involved, planning together allows the children insights into the family’s principles.
 For instance, the lesson in sharing what is available and sacrificing a little comfort for the one who might need it more.
-For instance backpacks and suitcases may be shared thus limiting the number of toys, while an older child may need to give up space next to dear mommy for the sake of the younger one.
+For instance backpacks and suitcases may be shared thus limiting the number of toys.
+While an older child may need to give up space next to dear mommy for the sake of the younger ones.
 Allow the children to be adventurous and expressive throughout the planning process.
 It’s a great booster to their self-esteem to know that their input is valued when making such a ‘big’ decision.

 2. The Law and the Minor

 You don’t want to be stuck at the airport lounge with an expired passport or an unstamped letter of consent on the morning of their ‘trip of a lifetime.’
 Find out beforehand the legal requirements of minors at the point of exit and in the country of your destination.
 Chris Oketch, an advocate of the High Court of Kenya advises, “Guardians traveling with a minor must bear a letter of consent from the parents.
 Parents must produce some sort of proof as a safeguard against child trafficking and abduction.
 In the same breath, single parents whose child’s birth certificate bears the name of the absent parent must also display consent (to travel across-border with the child) from the missing partner.”